Hiking Dog Mountain Trail: Everything you need to know

 • Drive the Hood River Fruit Loop

-For alternative wildflower hikes, check out my blog post: 20 epic wildflower hikes in Oregon and Washington State.
-This covers more details about wildflower season in the Pacific Northwest and additional 20 wildflower hikes in Oregon and Washington State, including a map for better orientation and trip planning.
+For alternative wildflower hikes, check out my blog post: 20 epic wildflower hikes in Oregon and Washington State, including more details about wildflower season in the Pacific Northwest, including a map for better orientation and trip planning.

 QUESTIONS & COMMENTS?